LukeGrahamLandry/franca/docs/generics.md

 If you want a less structured option without drinking the dynamic coolaid, you could try generating code.
 Franca gives you ways to write macros that work on AST nodes, generate source code as strings that can be imported, or generate IR that skips the frontend all together.
-These will have thier own documentation eventually.
+See [docs/codegen](./codegen.md).
 Just keep in mind it's a very big hammer.

 ## :Polymorphise